mattyschell/cscl-migrate/README.md

 ### 1. Extract And Prepare CSCL

-Review and update the environmentals.
+Review and update the environmentals in the batch file.

 ```sh
 > geodatabase-scripts\sample-cscl-extract.bat